 Cardboard boxes or plastic buckets may be used to mail food via UPS/FedEx or the US Postal Service (separate addresses are provided on the VVR website).

-VVR usually opens in late May and closes in late October for resupply pickup.
-Other services may open later and close earlier.
-Last year, they opened on May 20 and closed October 20 for resupply.
+VVR usually opens in late May and closes in late September.
+One year, they opened on May 20 and closed September 30.

 Muir Trail Ranch usually opens around mid-June and closes at the end of September.
 Last year, they closed September 30.
 Dates can vary due to snowpack and other factors.